-Our smaller holiday feast is very traditional, with a Roasted Turkey Breast, Sausage Stuffing, and Sweet Potato Casserole.
+Our smaller holiday feast is traditional, with a Roasted Turkey Breast, Sausage Stuffing, Sweet Potato Casserole, and Broccoli Slaw Salad.

-Since this is cooking for two, we usually start with a turkey breast, not the whole bird.
+We usually start with a turkey breast, not the whole bird.
 And you can do two if you need more.
-Other options are provided.
+Check out this variety of possibilities.

 I do love great bread.
 Here are some easy homemade choices—except the Julia Child's bread, but it is worth the work.